Preparation for Groups

 - Health and Safety: To view the most recent COVID-19 update please visit: COVID-19 (ocbsa.org).

 - Alcohol and illicit drugs, including marijuana, are strictly prohibited as is arriving on site under the influence.
 Any violator will be escorted off property.
 If any alcohol beverage container(s) or other paraphernalia is discovered after check-in, a $500 policy violation fee will be charged.

-- Camp-wide Emergencies: A single, long blast of an airhorn will be used to gather the attention of all guests and staff on property.
-If the sound is heard, immediately stop and await further instructions from staff.
+- Camp-wide Emergencies: Three short blasts of a horn (repeated) will be used to gather the attention of all guests and staff on property.
+If the sound is heard, immediately stop, and await further instructions from staff.
 If you are not near staff, report to the First American Field immediately.

 - Evacuation: For any immediate disaster, call 911 and Guest Services.
 Have another member of the group gather all members on the First American Field.
 Create a list of all who are gathered as well as a list of those missing.
 Inform emergency personnel and IROEC staff of the name, age, and identifying characteristics of the missing person(s).
 Wait on the field for further instructions.
 Do not attempt to leave on your own!

 - Medical Situations: In the event of a medical emergency, CALL 911 and then call Guest Services.
 IROEC staff will open gates in advance and communicate with emergency medical staff.
 Each group to be responsible for their own minor first aid, non-life-threatening emergency transportation, and having a group member certified in First Aid and CPR.
 First aid kits as well as an AED are in the First Aid office and the aquatic office.
 All major illnesses and injuries MUST be reported to staff.